chinpeerapat/OpenAssistantGPT/README.md

 # AIAlexa

-AIAlexa is an advanced AI-powered chatbot platform, built upon the foundation of OpenAssistantGPT.
-It extends the capabilities of the original project with additional features and improvements tailored for enhanced user experience and functionality.
+AIAlexa is an advanced AI-powered chatbot platform, specifically designed for Professor Alexa Alice Joubin.
+It extends the capabilities of the original OpenAssistantGPT project with additional features and improvements tailored for enhanced user experience and functionality in an academic setting.

 ## Features

-- Easy website integration
+- Easy website integration for academic purposes
 - Open-source codebase
 - Minimal coding required for setup
 - Direct billing through OpenAI (no extra charges)
-- User-friendly interface
+- User-friendly interface for students and faculty
-- Advanced natural language processing
+- Advanced natural language processing for academic queries
-- Multi-language support

 ## Tech Stack